dashbird/site/content/docs/user-guide/tracing.md

 - Client handlers to instrument AWS SDK clients that your application uses to call other AWS services
 - An HTTP client to use to instrument calls to other internal and external HTTP web services

-The peeps over at AWS said...

 > ...you can instrument your Lambda functions with the same methods that you use to instrument applications running on other services.
-The primary difference is that you don't use the SDK to instrument incoming requests, make sampling decisions, and create segments.
+The primary difference is that you don't use the SDK to instrument incoming requests, make sampling decisions, and create segments. - **AWS Documentation**

 <h2>
   <span class="h2 underlined bold">What's the benefit?</span>